 – The Thyroid Link

 You complain to your doctor that you suffer from chronic widespread pain and abnormal tenderness.
-After much testing and no improvement from treatment, your diagnosis ends up as “fibromyalgia”.
-You are told “you will just have to learn to live with it.”
+After much testing and no improvement from treatment, you are “fibromyalgia” for which there is no known cause or effective treatment.
 You try various treatments, which may include antidepressants, and painkillers.
-Therapies that can be helpful are massage, chiropractic care and nutritional supplements, but they do not cure fibromyalgia.
+Helpful therapies are massage, chiropractic care and nutritional supplements, but they do not cure fibromyalgia.

 The symptoms that fibromyalgia and low thyroid function share are: fatigue, hair loss, weight gain, dryness of hair, skin and eyes, excess muscle tension and slower reflexes.

 The four most common causes of low thyroid function are nutritional deficiencies caused by poor diet, poor physical fitness, and some medication.
 Some patients also have deficiencies or imbalances of other hormones, such as cortisol, estrogen, and progesterone.
 Doctor Lowe describes this phenomenon in his book The Metabolic Treatment of Fibromyalgia.

 Diagnosis of thyroid problems can only be done by medical doctors, but sometimes the standard test for thyroid function, the Thyroid Stimulating Hormone test or TSH, does not always reveal poor thyroid function.
 If you have fibromyalgia, it may be worth asking your doctor to have a full thyroid hormone profile done to reveal underlying problems.

 Essential nutrients for normal thyroid function are zinc, iodine and selenium.
 Foods that include these nutrients are meat, seafood, seaweeds brazil nuts, mushrooms, brown rice and sunflower seeds.